-Head to Asheville if you're in the mood for stunning mountains, music, and eats.
-A perfect evening involves a nibble at Cucina 24 followed by some live music at the Orange Peel.
-Wedge brewery down by the railroad tracks is the best in town.
+If you're in the mood for stunning mountains, music, and eats.
+A perfect evening involves a nibble at Cucina 24 followed by live music at The Orange Peel.
+Wedge Brewery down by the railroad tracks is the best in town.

 Good to know: Flex your artsy muscles at Penland School of Crafts.